farhank5023/lms/README.md

 | command         | description                              |
 | :-------------- | :--------------------------------------- |
 | `dev`           | Starts a development instance of the app |

+## Features:

+- Browse & Filter Courses
+- Purchase Courses using Stripe
+- Mark Chapters as Completed or Uncompleted
+- Progress Calculation of each Course
+- Student Dashboard
+- Teacher mode
+- Create new Courses
+- Create new Chapters
+- Easily reorder chapter position with drag n’ drop
+- Upload thumbnails, attachments and videos using UploadThing
+- Video processing using Mux
+- HLS Video player using Mux
+- Rich text editor for chapter description
+- Authentication using Clerk
+- ORM using Prisma
+- MySQL database using Planetscale

+## TECH-STACK CHARGES
+PLANETSCALE- HOBBY PLAN 0$
+STRIPE - TEST MODE 0$ (PERCENTAGE BASIS PER PAYMENT) UPLOAD THING - 2GB FREE (PAY AS YOU GO OR 10$ MONTH 100GB) MUX - PAY AS YOU GO MODEL (MAX VIDEO IN FREE MODE-10s)